SteveDoyle2/pyNastran/docs/html_docs/quick_start/installation.rst

 Install pyNastran
 =================
-There are two ways to install the dev version of pyNastran
+There are two ways to install the master (dev) version of pyNastran

  1. Download the most recent `zip version <https://github.com/SteveDoyle2/pynastran/archive/master.zip>`_